PeterKammLab/fair_sensing/OPTI_PIPELINE.md

 ---

-🎯 *Next step: deploy the same pipeline for multiple days or agencies to compare results dynamically.*
+🎯 *Next step: deploy the same pipeline for multiple days and add frequencies pipeline {Workflow 3}